fredrik-rose/AdventOfCode2022/README.md

 Solutions for the advent of code 2022 puzzles, implemented in Python.
 The puzzles can be found here: https://adventofcode.com/2022

+A potentially good algorithms book: https://jeffe.cs.illinois.edu/teaching/algorithms/

 ## Algorithms

-### A*
+### Path Finding

-A useful trick if using `heapq` as priority queue is to use `(priority, priority_counter)` as priority instead of just `priority`.
-Then ech priority will be unique and the "data" part of the tuple will not be used for comparison (the data part may not have support for comparison).
+A useful trick if using `heapq` as priority queue (for e.g. Dijkstra or A star) is to use `(priority, priority_counter)` as priority instead of just `priority`.
+Then each priority will be unique and the "data" part of the tuple will not be used for comparison (the data part may not have support for comparison).
 For an example see day 24.

+Dijkstra is basically breadth first search with a priority queue that selects the closest nodes first.
+A* is an extension of Dijkstra and uses an additional heuristic to add to the priorities.
+An example heuristic is the Manhattan distance to the end node.

+Some guidelines for path finding algorithms:

+* Use breadth first search if all edges has equal cost
+* Use Dijkstra if the edges have different costs.
+* A* can be used to speed up both BFS and Dijkstra if one can come up with a heuristic to guide the selection of next step to the right direction

+A changing 2D grid/map may be seen as a 3D grid/map, especially if there is a cyclic behavior in the changes of the 2D map.

 ### Binary Search